Arachnocampa: Common features

 The glow is the result of a chemical reaction that involves luciferin, the substrate; luciferase, the enzyme that acts upon luciferin; adenosine triphosphate, the energy molecule; and oxygen.
 It occurs in modified excretory organs known as Malpighian tubules in the abdomen.
+Unlike other insects, Arachnocampa tubules have light producing cells at the tips, which function independently of the waste excretion cells.

 The body of the larva is soft while the head capsule is hard.
 When it outgrows the head capsule it moults, shedding its skin.
 This happens four times throughout its life.

 At the end of the larva stage, it becomes a pupa, hanging down from the roof of the cave.
-The pupa stage lasts about 1 or 2 weeks and it glows intermittently.
+The pupal stage lasts about 1 or 2 weeks and it glows intermittently.
 The male stops glowing a few days before emerging, the female's glow increases.
 The glow from the female is believed to be to attract a mate, and males may be waiting there when she emerges.

 The adults of both sexes cannot feed and live only a short time.
 They glow, but only intermittently.
 Their sole purpose is to mate, and for the female to lay eggs.
-Adult insects are poor fliers and so will often remain in the same area, building a colony of glowworms.
-The female lays a total of about 130 eggs, in clumps of 40 or 50, and dies soon after laying.
-The eggs hatch after about 20 days and the cycle repeats.
+Adults are poor fliers and so will often remain in the same area, building a colony of glowworms.
+The female lays a total of about 130 eggs, in clumps of 40 or 50, and dies soon after laying.The eggs hatch after about 20 days and the cycle repeats.

 The larvae are sensitive to light and disturbance and will retreat into their nests and stop glowing if they or their snares are touched.
 Generally they have few predators.
 Their greatest danger is from human interference.